HR Jetpack

 So, how do you build your test-taking stamina?
 You MUST spend extended periods of time answering practice questions.
 Answering a question or two a day is a good practice, but it’s like training for a marathon by sprinting every day.
 You also need to incorporate “long runs” to build up your ability to focus for long periods of time.

-All of our students begin with a pre-test.
-This pre-test is important for three reasons.
+All of our students begin with pre-tests.
+The pre-tests are important for at least two reasons.
 First, the results provide a baseline for current knowledge and understanding in all the key areas that will be tested on the exam.
-Second, it includes retired exam questions.
-It’s a great way to get a feel for the real exam experience.
-And lastly, taking the pre-test helps build mental stamina and sets the tone for the rest of the preparation.
+And, taking the pre-tests help build mental stamina and sets the tone for the rest of the preparation.

 Our program contains over 2,700 practice questions.
 There is plenty of opportunity to take those “long runs”.
 In the last three to four weeks before your exam, we recommend building several hours of test-taking time into your study plan.
 The SHRM Learning System (included in our program) takes it to another level by providing a practice exam with questions that were previously on the actual SHRM-CP and SHRM SCP exams.
 This practice exam is designed to closely mimic the real exam.
 It’s the closest experience to the actual exam available.